 - Choose a hotel with free breakfast.
 In my opinion, there’s nothing worse than the morning rush on an empty stomach.
-Breakfast in pyjamas is so much more fun!
+Breakfast in pajamas is so much more fun!

 - Bring some new toys and books that your child hasn’t played with before.
 That will keep her occupied for a while.

-- Don’t forget your child’s favourite low-mess snacks, especially for the traveling when food options are almost non-existent.
+- Don’t forget your child’s favorite low-mess snacks, especially for the traveling when food options are almost non-existent.
 You don’t want a grumpy kid on a 10-hour flight.

 - Bring your phone or tablet and some movies and games that will entertain your child, even when she’s tired.

 - I never travel without a stroller, since my baby girl only naps in it.
 But every child is different: maybe you won’t bring yours.
 So if you don’t bring a stroller, pack a baby carrier like the Infantino Flip Front 2 Back.
 Or bring both!
 I always do!
 A child can get tired of the stroller and enjoy the view more from higher.